ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### (( ))

-The library uses double outer parenthesis to indicate the content is static and should not be wrapped.
+The library uses double outer parenthesis in an expresion to indicate the content is static and should not be wrapped.

 ## Work in Progress